 - How many staff do you employ?

-- Short term goals, keep this short.
+- Short term goals.
 For example, we want to increase our sales by 25% per year for the next three years.
 Use SMART goals

 3. Project Aims

-A good agency wants to design you a website that meets your goals, not just website they think you want.
 Make sure your chosen agency is asking the right questions.
 If not, they may lack the proper experience to deal with your project.
-Tell your agency:
+Don’t forget to tell your agency:

-- What specifically are you trying to achieve?
-Do you have a specific goal in mind, for example increase bookings for your classes by 50% in the next year, sell a specific amount of units, get a specific amount of leads monthly.
-How will you measure success?
-Please share this info with your agency, as it can make all the difference to the design spec.
+- How will you measure success?
+Please share this info with your agency, as it can make all the difference to the project.